 Bryanna Ippolito worked with Alzheimer’s patients while in high school, and the experience changed her life.

-“Helping people with Alzheimer’s is close to my heart,” says Ippolito, a junior nutritional sciences major.
+“Helping people with Alzheimer’s is close to my heart,” says Ippolito, a junior nutritional science major.
 “I had the opportunity to participate in a long-term program assisting nursing home patients with the disease.
 Ever since, I knew that I wanted to work in health care.”

 She wants other students who someday may be working with Alzheimer’s patients to understand what it’s like to live with the disease, a progressive brain disorder that slowly destroys memory and thinking skills and affects more than 5.5 million Americans.